 • Light brown or gold top: The tassel (the corn silk peeking out at the top) should be light brown or gold and slightly sticky and smell sweet.
 If the tassel is dry, black, or mushy, choose a different piece of corn.

-Storage: Store corn on the cob at room temperature if you'll be cooking it the next day, or in the crisper of your fridge for up to 5 days.
+Store corn on the cob at room temperature if you’ll be cooking it the next day, or in the crisper of your fridge for up to 5 days.
+Leave the husks and silk on the corn until just before cooking.

 How to Serve Grilled Corn

-The grilled corn on the cob's charring adds a smoky flavor to the sweet corn, which I love.
+That said, the grilled corn on the cob’s charring adds a smoky flavor to the sweet corn, which I love all on its own.
 You can leave it at that and serve as a simple side, perhaps drizzled with some nice extra virgin olive oil, flaky salt, and a grind of black pepper.

-You can also top this grilled corn with any of your favorite herbs or cheese (feta is a great option), or even a lemony, garlicky handmade aioli.
+You can also top this grilled corn with feta cheese, a mixture of feta cheese and Greek yogurt, or even a lemony, garlicky handmade Aioli.

 How to Store Leftover Grilled Corn